 Mrs. Shouse, at the age of 71, on October 15, 1966 donated nearly 100 acres of her personal farm land to the United States Department of the Interior, as well as the funds to build the large outdoor amphitheater, now known as the Filene Center.
 This land was donated with the express intent to develop the Wolf Trap National Park for the Performing Arts.
 Mrs. Shouse’s goal was to protect the land from encroaching roads and suburbs, as well as create a natural backdrop where the arts could be enjoyed in harmony with nature.
 Congress accepted Mrs. Shouse’s gift and the ground-breaking ceremony took place in 1968.

-The picturesque Filene Center, named after Shouse’s parents, blends nature and music, as it is a state-of-the-art music venue constructed of Douglas Fir and Southern Yellow Pine.
 In 1981, Mrs. Shouse donated another venue to house smaller acts, which is owned and managed by the non-profit Wolf Trap Foundation.
 She had two 18th century barns from New York brought to Virginia and rebuilt in a manner that kept their rustic charm but offered superb acoustics and amenities.